 A 400A residential meter pedestal shall be two 2-inch rigid steel pipes (with threaded steel caps) embedded in concrete with unistrut cross members for attaching the meter and disconnect enclosure.
-Spacing between rigid steel pipes shall not exceed 3-feet; provide additional pipes as necessary.
+Spacing between rigid steel pipes shall not exceed 5-feet; provide additional pipes as necessary.
 Wood posts are forbidden.
+Commercial pedestals greater than 200A and residential pedestals greater than 400A shall be CT metered.

-Figure 4.16 - 400A Pipe Meter Pedestal Installation
+Figure 4.16 - Residential 400A Pipe Meter Pedestal Installation

-Figure 4.17 - 400A Pipe Meter Pedestal Install Photo
+Figure 4.17 - Residential 400A Pipe Meter Pedestal Install Photo